Vodafone Spain to lay off 650 workers: unions

-MADRID Jan 30 (Reuters) - Mobile phone operator Vodafone plans to dismiss 650 staff in its Spanish division, labour unions said on Wednesday, lower than the cuts of up to 1,000 initially expected.
+MADRID (Reuters) - Mobile phone operator Vodafone (VOD.L) plans to dismiss 650 staff in its Spanish division, labor unions said on Wednesday, lower than the cuts of up to 1,000 initially expected.

 "The company made clear that the dismissal plan will go ahead with or without an agreement," unions said in a statement after a meeting with Vodafone on Tuesday.